Tide Original Powder is probably one of the most often recommended detergents for cloth diapers, and for good reason!

 Personally, I’m not too concerned about staining.
 I’m only concerned about cleanliness.
 So if they’re clean but have a little stain, I’m okay with that.

-Despite all of this, do as I say, not as I do. 😉 I recommend using a powder softener, like Calgon, if you have hard water and want to use a plant-based detergent.
-This is the “official” advice in the cloth diaper world.
-I’m just sharing my own experience that the world has not ended because I chose not to use one.
+I recommend using a softener, like Calgon, if you have hard water and want to use a plant-based detergent.
+Test your water first–do not just assume.
+Over-softening your water has its own issues.
 See here for more information on washing in hard water.

 Pros and Cons for Biokleen